 - 1 cup flaked coconut

-Pre-heat oven to 350º F. Grease three 8-inch or two 9-inch round cake pans with cooking spray and lightly dust with flour.
-I like to do 3 8x8 pans, and just make a 2 layer, cake but set aside the 3rd cake for the kids that don’t like the German chocolate frosting or for my sisters who have nut allergies.
-This is also great in a 9x13.
+- Preheat oven to 350º F. Grease 3-8 inch or 2-9 inch round cake pans and lightly dust with flour.
+I like to make 3, and use 2 for the layer cake and set the 3rd aside for kids that don't like the frosting and my sisters with nut allergies.